blckbx/mybosbotexample/README.md

 Edit `index.js` to your needs.
 At the top of the script set which `MANAGEMENT SWITCHES` should apply.

-`ALLOW_BOS_RECONNECT`: bosbot checks for offline peers and tries to reconnect them within a given time period
+`ALLOW_BOS_RECONNECT`: BosBot checks for offline peers and tries to reconnect them within a given time period

-`ADJUST_POLICIES`: bosbot is permitted to adjust outgoing fees and max htlc sizes of your channels
+`ADJUST_POLICIES`: BosBot is permitted to adjust outgoing fees and max htlc sizes of your channels

 `ADJUST_POLICIES_FEES` : if false this restricts policy management (setting htlc sizes/fees) to htlc size management only

-`ALLOW_REBALANCING`: bosbot rebalances channels which are depleted to local or remote side (500_000 sats off balance with channel size above 2M)
+`ALLOW_REBALANCING`: BosBot rebalances channels which are depleted to local or remote side (500_000 sats off balance with channel size above 2M)

 `ALLOW_NODE_RESET`: experimental feature trying to reset services if too many peers seem to be offline (reset Tor or restart node)